jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   and then a week later at 1.3x or 1.7x to review, and finally once more before the exam.
 Whenever I get tired of doing questions, popping up a Pathoma video is an easy step down that still keeps me productive.
+* In your 1x pass, underline in your book the things Sattar emphasizes in his slides.
+If he draws a diagram, draw it in your book's margin.
+For subsequent passes at 1.3x and 1.7x, just sit back and absorb the slides.

 ### [U-World](//www.usmleworld.com/purchase.aspx): practice questions  {#uworld}